ibivu/B4TM-Galaxy-2017/docker/README.md

 `$ docker run -d -p 8888:80 --name b4tm2017 -v /your_directory/:/export/ docker.bioinformatician.science:5678/b4tm/local:0.1`

-In this command, we run this docker container in a detached mode, mapping the container port 80 to the port 8888 of localhost, naming this instance as 'b4tm2017' and mapping a container directory to a local one.
+In this command, we run this docker container in a detached mode (`-d`), mapping the container port 80 to the port 8888 of localhost (`-p`), naming this instance as 'b4tm2017' (`--name`) and mapping a container directory `/export/` to a local directory (`-v`). `/export/` is a special directory in the Galaxy container where all the configured files and tool files are kept.
+In this assignment, all the modifications and changes take place only in this folder.

 Before running this command, please designate a path on your computer to replace `your_directory` in the command.
 For linux users, you might use `sudo` if your linux user account is not in the Docker group.